Key takeaways

 Paying only the minimum on your credit card each month may seem like an easy way to keep up with payments and not hurt your credit score.
 Unfortunately, they’re a bad idea.

-For example, if you owe $5,000 on a credit card with a 20% APR and only make the minimum payments, it could take you over a decade to pay off the balance.
-But by doubling your monthly payment or adding an extra $50 to $100 when possible, you’ll knock out the balance faster and save hundreds or even thousands in interest.
+For example, say you owe $5,000 on a credit card with a 20% APR.
+If you only make the minimum payments, it could take you over a decade to pay off the balance.
+If you double your monthly payment or add an extra $50 to $100 when possible, you’ll knock out the balance faster.
+You can save hundreds or even thousands in interest.

 A good rule of thumb is to aim for at least double the minimum payment if your budget allows.
-Even small increases can make a big impact over time, helping you get closer to financial freedom.
+Even small increases can make a big impact over time.

 Snowball or avalanche methods